qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 #### `/portal remove_connected_portals`
 Remove portal entities to make the portal one-way and one-faced.

-#### `/portal eradicate_portal_clutter`
+#### `/portal eradicate_portal_cluster`
 Completely remove a bi-way portal (4 portal entities).
 Equivalent to `/portal remove_connected_portals` and then `/portal delete_portal`

 ### Rotation

 #### `/portal set_portal_rotation <axisX> <axisY> <axisZ> <angleDegrees>`
 Set the portal's rotation transformation.

 The rotation transformation is defined by a rotating axis vector and the angle in degrees.
 When the axis is pointing on you, a positive angle corresponds to rotating counter-clockwise.

+Does not rotate the portal itself.

 #### `/portal set_portal_rotation_along <axis> <angleDegrees>`
 Similar to the above but use `x`, `y` or `z` to represent the axis vector